Call our office:

 Phone: (802) 860-2711

 |Assistance Animals||Assistance Animal Request Form|

 Champlain College seeks to admit motivated students who have the intellectual ability and drive to succeed at Champlain and who will make a positive contribution to the campus community.
 Admission decisions are made without regard to disabilities.
 All prospective students are expected to present academic credentials at or above the minimum standards for admission as established by the Admissions Committee.

-After acceptance to Champlain College, students with disabilities who will be requesting appropriate and reasonable academic accommodations should contact Counseling & Accommodation Services to begin the process of establishing eligibility for services and/or accommodations.
+After acceptance to Champlain College, students with disabilities who will be requesting appropriate and reasonable academic accommodations should contact the Office of Accessibility to begin the process of establishing eligibility for services and/or accommodations.

-All contact information and documentation received by Counseling and Accommodations Services is kept in confidential files separate from a student's academic records.
+All contact information and documentation received by the Office of Accessibility is kept in confidential files separate from a student's academic records.
 No information concerning inquiries about accommodations or documentation will be released without consent by the student.
-On occasion, a student's Accommodations Specialist may share information about accommodations with academic entities within Champlain College on a need to know basis.
+On occasion, the Office of Accessibility may share information about accommodations with academic entities within Champlain College on a need to know basis.